whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 ## When you think you are done

 1. Update Clover, kexts, and efi files.
-2. Backup your /L*/E* by copying them to the system EFI partition and/or USB EFI partition
+2. Backup your /L*/E* by copying them to the system EFI partition and/or installation USB EFI partition

 ## Other things
 1. OpenCore (10.15 Beta 2)